Although energy prices are easing, several developments mean households may not be much better off financially this winter compared to last.

 Energy suppliers pay ‘network’ fees to Eirgrid and Gas Networks Ireland for the upkeep of the electricity and gas networks respectively.

 As consumers, we don’t see these charges on our bills as they’re incorporated into the unit rate that we pay for our energy as well as the standing charge.
-But around 30% of the total cost of a household’s gas and electricity bill is made up in network costs.
+But around 30% of the total cost of a household’s gas and electricity bill is made up in these network costs.

 The CRU sets the amount that Eirgrid and Gas Networks Ireland can charge suppliers each year based on detailed discussions with all relevant stakeholders.
 As with the PSO levy, the year runs from October to September.